-The scheme as mentioned comprises seven flats between three floors.
+The scheme as mentioned comprises seven flats between four floors.

-At the ground floor there will be the refuse store, the cycle store and a 2-bedroom Flat with direct access to a private garden from the principal habitable rooms.
-At the first floor there will be a one 2 bedroom/3 Person flat, one 2 bedroom/4 person flat and one 3 bedroom/6 person flat.
-All the flats will have private amenity in the form of balconies that exceed minimum standards.
-This layout is also repeated on the second floor.
-All of the floors will be served by an internal and protected staircase and lift.
+At the ground floor there will be the refuse store, the cycle store and a 2-bedroom Flat with direct access to private amenities areas from the principal habitable rooms.
+At the first floor and second floor there will be a one1bedroom/2 Person flat, one 2 bedroom/4 person flat and a duplex 2 bedroom/4 person flat while on the third floor there will be one 3Bedroom/6 Person flat.

+All the flats will have private amenities in the form of balconies that exceed minimum standards.
+All of the balconies will be inserted which not only will make them useable in every circumstance but also will provide to the future occupiers a good quality enjoyable space protected from the neighbor and the street.

+All of the floors will be served by an internal protected staircase and lift.